dwettstein/PSScriptInvoker/README.md

 [PSScriptInvokerSetup.zip](./PSScriptInvokerSetup.zip?raw=true)

-For installing the service with Visual Studio, have a look at the [section Advanced Installation](#Advanced-Installation)
+For installing the service with Visual Studio, have a look at the [section Advanced Installation](#advanced-installation)

-After the installation you need to configure the service according to your need and then start it within _Windows Services_ (see [section Logging](#Logging) below for tracking the starting progress).
+After the installation you need to configure the service according to your need and then start it within _Windows Services_ (see [section Logging](#logging) below for tracking the starting progress).

 # Configuration

-The following variables can be set in the service configuration file `PSScriptInvoker.exe.config` within the service installation folder (default `C:\Program Files\David Wettstein\`):
+The following variables can be set in the service configuration file `PSScriptInvoker.exe.config` within the service installation folder (default `C:\Program Files\PSScriptInvoker\`):

 Key           | Example                           | Description
 --------------|-----------------------------------|-------------
 baseUrl       | http://127.0.0.1:8888/            | Protocol, IP/hostname and port you want to use for the service (default `http://127.0.0.1:8888/`).
-For using HTTPS see [section HTTPS](#HTTPS) at the end of this documentation. authToken     | meowmeowmeow                      | The token used for the authorization.
+For using HTTPS see [section HTTPS](#https) at the end of this documentation. authToken     | meowmeowmeow                      | The token used for the authorization.
 If empty, no _Authorization Header_ is needed. pathToScripts | C:\root\path\of\psscripts         | Root path of the folder where the scripts are (no `\` at the end). modulesToLoad | module.foo.bar.A,module.foo.bar.B | Comma-separated list (without whitespaces) of Powershell modules to load when starting the service.